Microcredentials

 Therefore, microcredentials are not a direct replacement for undergraduate or postgraduate degrees, or indeed other professional qualifications - but they do meet a need for upskilling in the workplace and provide opportunities for lifelong learning.
 They should be viewed as more of an addition to skills you've already acquired.

-The exact qualification you'll gain will depend on your study provider, but these are typically presented as a digital certificate you can include with your CV or add to your LinkedIn profile.
+The qualification you'll gain will depend on your study provider, but these are typically presented as a digital certificate you can include with your CV or add to your LinkedIn profile.

-As many of these new courses have been created with input from further education (FE) colleges, universities, business schools and professional bodies, they're often highly vocational and designed to meet the needs of employers in sectors suffering from skills shortages.
+As many of these courses have been created with input from further education (FE) colleges, universities, business schools and professional bodies, they're often highly vocational and designed to meet the needs of employers in sectors suffering from skills shortages.

 How do nanodegrees compare to degrees?

-Nanodegrees are certified online educational courses delivered as standalone modules that allow students or professionals to develop skills in a specialist area whereas a traditional Bachelors degree provides you with a complete undergraduate qualification - see our guide to qualifications.
+Nanodegrees are certified online educational courses delivered as standalone modules that allow students or professionals to develop skills in a specialist area, whereas a traditional Bachelors degree provides you with a complete undergraduate qualification - see our guide to qualifications.

 With these shorter courses, you'll likely be studying from home rather than attending lectures and seminars as you'd do when on a traditional degree programme, with project work and case studies often forming part of the assessment.